 Creating A General Theme

 As we discussed above, the key to aiding retention is to make an overarching theme.
 So, how do we decide on that?
 There are many ways to do this.
 One way, take a specific organ and then divide that subject into individual topics.
-For example, if you are talking about adrenal masses, introduce each adrenal tumor type and find individual cases to demonstrate the appearance and pathophysiology of each adrenal mass.
+For example, if you are talking about adrenal masses, introduce each adrenal tumor type and find individual cases to demonstrate the appearance and pathophysiology of each adrenal lesion.

 Learning The Techniques Of Conference Spontaneity